DHTMLX/docs-suite/docs/form/api/checkbox/checkbox_getvalue_method.md

 @signature: {'getValue(): string | boolean;'}

+@returns:
+Either a string with the current value of the control or boolean value with the state of the control.

 @example:
 // returns value if the value is specified for the checkbox var value = form.getItem("checkbox").getValue(); // -> "checkbox_value"